-- 3.3.19 The Joint Audit Committee (JAC) will consider the internal and external audit reports of both the PCC and the Chief Constable.
-The JAC will advise the PCC and the Chief Constable according to good governance principles and will: - provide independent assurance to the PCC and the CC regarding the adequacy of the risk management framework and the associated control environment; - provide independent scrutiny of the Force's and the OPCC's financial performance; - oversee the financial reporting process adapted from CIPFA Audit Committees Practical Guidance for Local Authorities; - consider the annual work plan and fee; - recommend approval of the annual governance statement. - receive the annual audit letter.
+3.3.19 The Joint Audit Committee (JAC) will consider the internal and external audit reports of both the PCC and the Chief Constable.
+The JAC will advise the PCC and the Chief Constable according to good governance principles and will:

+- provide independent assurance to the PCC and the CC regarding the adequacy of the risk management framework and the associated control environment, - provide independent scrutiny of the Force's and the OPCC's financial and performance,) - oversee the financial reporting process adapted from CIPFA Audit Committees Practical Guidance for Local Authorities. - approve the annual work plan and fee. - receive and respond to the annual governance statement. - receive the annual audit letter.

-- 3.3.20 To liaise with the external auditor and advise the PCC and Chief Constable on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit. - 3.3.21 To provide Welsh Government/Home Office with a copy of the annual audit letter.
+- 3.3.19 To liaise with the external auditor and advise the PCC and Chief Constable on their responsibilities in relation to external audit and ensure there is effective liaison between external and internal audit. - 3.3.20 To provide Welsh Government/Home Office with a copy of the annual audit letter.